 This particular safari allows for different activities coupled with a night’s sleep in a hotel.
 The first day includes lunch, an optional walking tour of the town and museum, and dinner.
 After dinner, you’ll go on ‘the night tour’ which consists of a boat ride and a beach walk where you look for Green Sea Turtles (July to October) as they are nesting.
 The next morning you’ll wake up early for a boat tour through Tortuguero National Park.
 Here you’ll explore the lagoons and hidden canals while keeping your cameras ready for action shots of the monkeys above.
 After the morning safari, you’ll return back to the hotel.
 There are also other tour lengths you can choose from, a 1 day tour and a 3 day tour.

 - Price Range: US$135 per person (does not include lunch and dinner).
-Park entrance and turtle nesting fees are also not included but can be purchase on the island.
+Park entrance and turtle nesting fees are also not included but can be purchased once on the island.

 - How to get there: Fly into San Jose International Airport (SJC) after which you’ll have the option of driving or taking the bus to La Pavona.
 Once there, a boat will be available to drive you to the village.